maxbisesi/LearnOrDie_4/readme.txt

 () - Logger files
 () - Sessions
 () - Notes
-() - track changes by users, git style
+() - Hot keys for frequently used unicode characters () - track changes by users, git style
 () - Give option to access general categories when registering () - filter categories from collections
+() - Randomized testing
 () - MORE SHARK GRAPHICS
     - On loading screen.
     - CHUM